El Salvador travel advice

 Emergency measures

-In March 2022, the government of El Salvador put emergency measures in place, resulting in massive arrests of suspected criminals.
-These measures frequently involve the deployment of military and security forces to targeted areas to combat organized crime.
+In March 2022, the government of El Salvador implemented emergency measures, resulting in massive arrests of suspected criminals.
+These measures frequently involve deploying military and security forces to targeted areas to combat organized crime.

 Although the security situation has improved, a state of exception remains in effect.
 As a result, security forces have increased rights to conduct searches, seizures, and detain persons of interest, including foreign citizens.
 Local authorities have detained foreigners, sometimes in a reportedly arbitrary manner.